cornerjob/webpack-phraseapp-builder/README.md

 Webpack plugin for generating translations files from PhraseApp.
 This plugin uses the download API endpoint from PhraseApp, for further information please see the following [link](https://phraseapp.com/docs/api/v2/locales/#download)
-This plugin will run before the Webpack compilation, so the translations are downloaded before.
+This plugin will run before the Webpack compilation, so the translations are available before the Webpack assertions.

+*Since this plugin will download the translations before the assertions, is not recommended to use the same path as the [output path for Webpack](https://github.com/webpack/docs/wiki/configuration#configuration-object-content) assertions*

 ## Install